BlobGAN: Spatially Disentangled Scene Representations: Experiments

 Figure \ref{fig:moveblobs} shows the result of intervening to manipulate the center coordinates $x_i$ of blobs output by our model, and thus \textbf{rearranging furniture configurations}.
 We are able to arbitrarily alter the position of objects in the scene by shifting their corresponding blobs without affecting their appearance.
 This interaction is related to traditional ``image reshuffling'' where rearrangement of image content is done in pixel space~\cite{simakov2008bidir,barnes2009pm,rottshaham2019singan}.
 Our model's notion of depth ordering also allows us to easily de-occlude objects -- {\em e.g.} curtains, dressers, or nightstands -- that were hidden in the original images, while also enabling the introduction of new occlusions by moving one blob behind another.

 In Figure \ref{fig:removeblobs}, we show the effect of \textbf{removing entirely certain blobs} from the representation.
 Specifically, we remove all blobs but the one responsible for beds, and show that our model is able to clear out the room accordingly.
 We also remove the bed blob but leave the rest of the room intact, showing a remarkable ability to create bedless bedrooms, despite training on a dataset of rooms with beds.
 Figure \ref{fig:sequenceedits} shows the effect of resizing blobs to change window size; see \arxivoreccv{\ref{app:blobsizeshape}}{Appendix A} for further results on changing blob size and shape.
+In Fig. \ref{fig:kld_remove_table}, we remove a blob that our model -- trained on a challenging multi-category union of scene datasets -- has learned to associate with tables across scene categories.

 Our edits are not constrained to the set of blobs present in a layout generated by our model; we can also introduce new blobs.
 Figure \ref{fig:cloneblobs} demonstrates the impact of \textbf{copying and pasting the same blob} in a new location.
 Our model is able to faithfully duplicate objects in scenes even when the duplication yields an image that is out of distribution, such as a room with two ceiling fans.